AP VoteCast: Florida voters sour on state of nation

 ON THE ISSUES

 The pandemic was top of mind for many voters in Florida.
-Forty-two percent said it is the most important issue facing the country today.
+Some 40% said it is the most important issue facing the country today.

 Troy Yeomans of Tallahassee said he voted for Trump partly because of the way the president has kept the economy going during the pandemic.